 posted by: Mile High Mamas

-The prolonged nature of the pandemic has brought chronic levels of stress and anxiety to many families.
+The prolonged nature of the pandemic and hard things has brought chronic levels of stress and anxiety to many families.
 Though there appears to be an end in sight, we have a long way to go before things are back to normal.
 In these confusing times, we must be cognizant of how heightened stress and loss can impact the children in our lives.
 As the Program Director for the Kempe Center’s Trauma-Responsive Implementation and Practice, I have spent much of my career helping children, families and childcare professionals respond to these sorts of high-stress, traumatic situations.

-Helping Kids Cope with the Pandemic
+Helping Kids Cope with Hard Things

 If your child is impacted by this adversity, here are some tips on how you should support and respond to your child’s needs in these difficult times: